Companion Literature Program

 Now Catholic schools and homeschools can read The Treasure With a Face in class using our engaging literature program.
-We’ve been working hard with True North Book Club to develop lesson plans so teachers don’t have to — in fact, we even provide videos that teach the lessons!
+We’ve been working hard with True North Book Club to develop lesson plans so teachers don’t have to.
+In fact, the author herself will teach the lessons in 24 videos.
+She’ll lead you in a fun exploration of the themes, characters, literary techniques, and vocabulary words.

 Other Resources